-Looking for beginner info on range hoods?
-This article will help you figure out what you need to know to get the right hood for your induction cooktop or range.
+If you have, or want, an induction range, this article will help you figure out what you need to know to get the right hood.
+Beginners start here!

 A range hood is basically an exhaust fan you install over your range or cooktop that pulls air through it when running.
 This accomplishes several things: